TigranZhamakochyan/power-outages-analysis/README.md

 <iframe src="assets/box_cause.html" width="800" height="500" frameborder="0"></iframe>

 The bar chart below shows median outage duration by month.
 December and September have the longest median durations (~26 hours).
-Interestingly, summer months do not have the longest durations, which helped me to refuse from the idea of engineering a IS_SUMMER feature where it shows whether outage happened in Summer.
+Interestingly, after creating this graph I looked at my model and deleted an engineered feature IS_SUMMER which provided bianary information whether the month is Summer.
+Before this graph I used to think that in Summers power outages happen more often.

 <iframe src="assets/monthly_duration.html" width="800" height="500" frameborder="0"></iframe>

 ### Interesting Aggregates